.. a planning opportunity for collaboration between your financial planner, your accountant and your lawyer

 We also commend business owners to undertake an Estate Planning exercise: refer our article (from a series of thirteen articles on Estate Planning matters) – Estate Planning and Business Succession Planning – which will be of particular relevance to families in agribusiness ventures.

-Who should be involved in planning your business succession arrangements?
+Planning your business succession arrangements?

 There are many elements to the process, and it is not unusual for a number of specialist advisers to involve.
 Depending on your circumstances these could include –